 - 1. Overall trajectory.
-While 64% of local governments expect spending on financial administration to stay about the same next year, 27% of them expect a decrease and 9% expecting an increase. - Findings by population size.
-Population size is the key factor: the larger the locality, the more likely it is to decrease spending on financial administration in the next year. - 3.
-Findings by government type.
-Municipalities and townships are less likely to expect spending cuts to financial administration than counties. - 4.
+46% of local governments expect to cut spending on roads and highways in the coming year, while only 11% expect to increase it.
+The remainder (43%) expect no change. - Findings by population size.
+Population size is the key factor: the larger the locality, the more likely it is to decrease spending on roads and highways in the next year. - Findings by government type.
+Municipal and township governments are slightly less likely to decrease spending on roads and highways than county governments. - 4.
 Findings by region.
-Local governments in the West are more likely than those in any other region to decrease spending on financial administration. - Findings by COVID-19 incidence.
-Spending trajectories on financial administration are similar between localities with lower and higher degrees of COVID-19 disease incidence. - 6.
+Local governments in the West are more likely than those in any other region to decrease spending on roads and highways, while localities in the Midwest are least likely to decrease spending. - 5.
+Findings by COVID-19 incidence.
+Spending trajectories on roads and highways are similar between localities with lower and higher degrees of COVID-19 disease incidence. - 6.
 Findings by political leaning.
-Spending trajectories on financial administration are similar between Democrat-leaning and Republican-leaning localities.
+Spending on roads and highways is somewhat less likely to decrease in Republican-leaning localities than in Democrat-leaning localities.

-I. Overall Spending Trajectories on Financial Administration
+I. Overall Spending Trajectories on Roads and highways